compenguy/ngrammatic/README.md

 The general usage pattern is to construct a `Corpus`, `.add()` your list of valid symbols to it, and then perform `.search()`es of valid, unknown, misspelled, etc symbols on the `Corpus`.
-The results come back as a vector of up to 10 results, sorted from highest similarity to lowest.
+The results come back as a vector of up to `limit` results, sorted from highest similarity to lowest.

 Licensed under the MIT license.